I Funny

 I Funny: A Middle School Story, also known as I Funny, is a realistic fiction novel by James Patterson and Chris Grabenstein.
 It was published by Little, Brown and Company in 2012.
 It was followed by I Even Funnier (2013), I Totally Funniest (2015), I Funny TV (2016), I Funny: School of Laughs (2017) and The Nerdiest, Wimpiest, Dorkiest I Funny Ever (2018).

 Summary

 Wheelchair-using middle-schooler Jamie Grimm has recently moved in with his aunt’s cheerless family after his own family died in a car crash that left him paralyzed from the waist down.
-Despite Jamie’s desire to be treated like an ordinary kid and his grief for his lost family, he is a natural comedian and displays this in his day-to-day life.
+Despite Jamie’s desire to be treated like an ordinary kid and his struggles with grief for his lost family, he is a natural comedian and displays this in his day-to-day life.
 Much of this is fueled by his friends’ reactions to his one-liners and the encouragement of his warmhearted uncle.
-He eventually goes on to win the New York state kid comic contest.
+He enters a local comedy contest, wins it, and eventually goes on to win the New York state kid comic contest.